Peter Kay, like many young men, entered the Australian Army when the Commonwealth went to war in 1914.

 Then Peter Kay, a disciple of Jesus, sailed for home in Australia.

-Kay returned to New South Wales where he resumed his life as a carpenter.
-He married, had children, and ran the local Sunday school until his death in 1935.
+Kay returned to New South Wales, where he resumed his life as a carpenter.
+He married, had children, and served as the local Sunday school director until his death in 1935.

 2020 Update